 - Search Criteria: Use this tab to select the date range and/or other search criteria.
 This is the first tab that opens by default when activating an advanced search.
-When the tab labels is bold with a clear background, it is the active tab. - Columns: Use this tab to select which data fields will be included in your search.
-Each data field selected will appear as a separate column in the search results. - Organizational Unit: Use this tab if you would like to narrow your search by your substates or sites. - Display Options: Use this tab to choose the format in which you would like to receive the search results.
+When the tab labels is bold with a clear background, it is the active tab. - Columns: Use this tab to select additional data fields to display in your search results.
+Each data field selected will appear as a separate column in the search results. - Organizational Unit: Use this tab if you would like to narrow your search by your substates or sites.
+You will see the sub-states and/or sites visible to your user role.
+Statelevel users will see the entire state hierarchy. - Display Options: Use this tab to choose the format in which you would like to receive the search results.
 This is where you would select "Microsoft Excel" if you want to export, sort, and filter data. - Properties: Use this tab to name the search.